What are the best exercises you can use in the gym?

 - Tricep: Tricep with forehead barbell

-These are also great exercises to include in your workout.
+These are also excellent exercises to include in your training.

-Some of them are very similar to those in the first list, others are more specific, and serve to give more attention to a specific area.
+Some of them are very equivalent to those on the first list, while others are more specific, and serve to give more attention to a specific area.

 Above all, they are exercises used to complement those on the main list.

-These exercises combined with those in the first list easily form a complete and effective workout.
+These exercises combined with those on the first list easily form a complete and effective workout.

-There are obviously more good quality exercises that you can include in your training.
+There are obviously more exercises of good quality, which you can include in your training.

-However, these should be the basis of your plan to get the best results.
+However, these should be the basis of your plan to achieve the best results.

 If you notice, the best exercises you can do in the gym are not machines, but free weight.

-This is because free weight training is superior, however, does not mean that you should completely exclude machines.
+This is because free weight training is superior, however, it does not mean that you should completely exclude the machines.

-In certain situations they can be useful, and they also bring results.
+In certain situations they can be useful, and also bring results.

-Finally, exercises like the squat and deadweight are extremely complex, and the first priority should be to master your technique, not add to the load.
+Finally, exercises such as squats and dead weights are extremely complex, and the first priority should be to master your technique, not to increase the load.

-The better you master the technique of the exercises, the better you will be able to get out of each of them.
+The better you master the exercise technique, the better you will be able to get out of each one.

-Just as there are jobs that pay more, and others that pay less, there are also exercises that pay more, and others that pay less.
+Just as there are jobs that pay more, and others that pay less, there are also exercises that bring more results, and others that pay less.